wellcontent/wellcontent.github.io/_posts/2022-08-11-improve-accessibility-user-experience-twitch.md

 <br>

-### To Wrap Up
+## To Wrap Up
 There you have it.
 Quite a few ways to improve accessibility and user experience on Twitch.
 I hope these tips helped you.

 As always, find what works best for you.

-*Am I missing any accessibility or user experience improvements?
-Let me know.*
+Let me know if I'm missing any accessibility or user experience improvements.

 *Thanks for reading!*